amr-ibrahim7/worldWise/README.md

   - Deleting data with DELETE requests.

 WorldWise is designed for globetrotters, travel enthusiasts, and anyone who wants to preserve their travel memories in a visually appealing and organized manner.
 Whether you're a seasoned traveler or an aspiring adventurer, WorldWise provides a unique and engaging way to chronicle your global explorations, powered by the combined strengths of Vite and React.

+To start exploring the world with WorldWise Map Application, simply follow the [Netlify Hosted Link](https://worldwise77.netlify.app/).